Makktu/BlastThem/README.md

 # BLAST THEM!

-**Completion Estimate: 60%.** Still not much more than an advanced prototype.
-Touchscreen controls are not working.
-General game balancing is still unfinished.
-Game over triggers awkwardly at the moment, too, with action still taking place in the background.
+**Completion Estimate: 60%.**

 A game for mobile and web.

 Point the cannon and shoot.
-Destroy all the bricks and other items that appear.
+Destroy all the bricks, bombs and diamonds.
 Each row of items will descend one or more spaces per turn.
-If anything gets down to where the cannon is, Game Over.
+If anything gets to where the cannon is, Game Over.

 The player gets 5 bullets per turn.